 Similarly, post-traumatic stress disorder (PTSD) has been shown to lead to dermatological symptoms such as psoriasis, hives, and eczema.
 Mothers who experience severe stress during pregnancy are more likely to have a child with eczema.

-The appearance of eczema itself can also be a source of stress for many people, increasing the likelihood that symptoms will worsen or reoccur.
+The appearance of eczema itself can also be a source of

 I first developed eczema in my first year of college.
 The symptoms arrived suddenly and quickly started to get worse.